ginstrom/paladin-novel/manuscript/chapter-12.md

 Gond opened his eyes to find her watching him with those ancient, knowing eyes.
 "It finds another way through.
 Or it builds pressure until it breaks free."

 "Precisely."
 She gestured toward the settlement below, where smoke rose from cooking fires and the sounds of daily life drifted upward.
 "Your power has been finding its own way through—in moments of crisis, when your conscious mind steps aside.
-But such uncontrolled manifestations exact a price."
+But such uncontrolled channeling strains your capacity to connect with the divine."

-The price.
+The strain.
 Gond's hand moved unconsciously to his chest, where a persistent ache had settled after each healing.
-Not pain exactly, but a hollowness, as if something essential had been carved away.
+Not pain exactly, but a tension, as if he were forcing divine energy through channels too narrow to contain it properly.
 After healing Dax, he'd slept for nearly two days.
-The smaller healings since—a child's fever, an infected wound, a broken bone—left him drained for hours.
+The smaller healings since—a child's fever, an infected wound, a broken bone—left him exhausted for hours.

 "The exhaustion will lessen," Silviana said, reading his thoughts with unsettling accuracy.
-"As you learn to work with the divine flow rather than against it."
+"As you learn to open yourself properly to the divine flow rather than fighting against it."

 A commotion from below interrupted their session.
 Voices raised in argument, the sound of running feet.
 Gond was on his feet before he'd consciously decided to move.
 His hand reached for the sword that wasn't there—he'd left his weapons in his hut, as Silviana insisted during their morning sessions.